Ryn-Ann/git-cheatsheet/Readme.md

 #Readme.md

 This is my git cheat sheet.
+It is my first git cheat sheet Please add some more.

 ## git commands